 Conflict, like winter, is in the air.
 But this is not about me.
 It may seem like it, but there are much bigger things at stake.

 When I reach camp, I wander down to the sacred fire.
-The ratio of natives to whites has reversed, now there is one native present for every two whites.
+The ratio of Lakota to whites has reversed, now there is one native present for every two whites.
 Numbers are down.
 The weather is changing.
 People have other lives.
 It seems to me that we are on a trend.

 Sitting around the fire, I go on my own private mental rant.
 Something is out of balance with our world.
 We sit in our houses drugged by our TVs and possessions.
 We text each other rather than talking.
 Billionaires can buy elections and no one is responsible for anything.
 There is no justice for those who live on reservations or poorer communities.
 They can not escape the pollution that seems a product of our consuming lifestyles.
 The power structure is out of whack.
 I assure myself that I am turning into a curmudgeon.